Judicial Board

 Preamble

-Students who are unfamiliar with the concept of honor or who have a history of dishonorable behavior are urged to consider alternatives to Georgia College.
-However, those wishing to renew themselves in the spirit of honor will be invited to join the community of Georgia College by formally embracing the Honor Code at a ceremony at the beginning of their academic careers at Georgia College (the Honor Code, however, is applicable to all students who matriculate at Georgia College).
+Students who cannot embrace the principles of honor are encouraged to explore alternatives to Georgia College.
+However, those seeking renewal in the spirit of honor are welcomed to join the Georgia College community by formally embracing the Honor Code at the start of their academic journey.

 The Honor Code